 Just as an ionization front is a region where the level of ionization changes dramatically over a small scale, a thermal front occurs where the temperature changes dramatically over a small scale.
 This can be caused by a real physical change of state of the gas such as those that occur near the peaks in the cooling curve.
-In reality electron conduction may step in as a significant heating/cooling agent, although Cage & Seaton (1966) argue that this is not important.
-This could become a problem in the current implementation since electron conduction is not included.
+An example of a thermal front, taken from Ferland, Fabian, & Johnstone (2001), is shown in Figure 13.
 This type of jump is physical.
-Jumps can also occur if the grid zoning becomes too coarse for changes in the physical conditions, although the code should be protected against this.
+The code will generate a caution or comment if the electron temperature changes discontinuously from one zone to the next.